 1) It speeds up the build.

 I often advise those who are short on time to speed up their builds by buying tiny house shells.
-If you have a full-time job, you need to move into your tiny house very quickly, or you live in an area with a difficult climate, buying a tiny house shed will cut your build time down considerably and, ultimately, mean you can move in much sooner.
+If you have a full-time job, you need to move into your tiny house very quickly, or you live in an area with a difficult climate, turning a shed into a tiny house shed will cut your build time down considerably and, ultimately, mean you can move in much sooner.

 You'll be able to order and collect your tiny house shed in a matter of minutes compared to the months it'd take you to build something from scratch.
 You also won't lose any time to newbie mistakes that would have to be undone and redone.